 Seeing the cost calculations is a tangible way to prove that investing in employee retention strategies and solutions needs to be a priority in your organization’s budget.

-For highly skilled executives, it can be as high as 213% of their salary!
+- For highly skilled executives, it can be as significant as 213% of their salary!

 When you run the numbers, it’s clearly worth investing in efforts to improve employee retention in your organization.